Enhanced negative capacitance in La-doped Pb(Zr$_{0.4}$Ti$_{0.6}$)O$_3$ ferroelectric capacitor from tuning of bias voltage pulse: Experimental Details

 \section{Experimental Details}

 The La-doped Pb(Zr$_{0.4}$Ti$_{0.6}$)O$_3$ (PLZT) thin films and half-metallic bottom electrode layer of La$_{0.7}$Sr${0.3}$MnO$_3$ (LSMO) were grown on (001) and (111) oriented SrTiO$_3$ (STO) single-crystal substrates using a commercially available pulsed laser deposition (PLD; Neocera Pioneer 120 Advanced) system.
+These compounds have been chosen since earlier research \cite{Mukherjee,Rema} on these compounds shows that on doping the PZT with the donor dopant La$^{3+}$, the La atoms act as a charge compensator and reduce the mobile oxygen vacancies in the film which reduces the effect of leakage current.
+Lower doping helps to enhance the ferroelectric polarization.
+On the other hand, higher doping increases the defect density and pinning at these sites.
+PZT has also been extensively studied in the context of domain dynamics and polarization switching kinetics making it a suitable platform to study the transient negative capacitance.
 Prior to the film deposition, STO single crystal substrates were annealed inside the PLD chamber at 800 $^o$C temperature under an ambient oxygen pressure of 1000 mTorr for 2h.
 High-quality ceramic targets of (Pb$_{0.99}$La$_{0.1}$)(Zr$_{0.4}$Ti$_{0.6}$)O$_3$ (PLZT) and La$_{0.7}$Sr$_{0.3}$MnO$_3$ (LSMO) were sequentially ablated using a KrF excimer laser ($\lambda$ = 248 nm, frequency = 10 Hz, fluences = 3.5 J/cm$^2$) inside a deposition chamber equipped with a multitarget carousel allowing the in-situ deposition of multilayers with clean interfaces.
 The substrate-target distance has been kept constant at 5 cm throughout the deposition.
 The bottom LSMO layer (thickness $\sim$8-10 nm) was deposited at 800 $^o$C under 10 mTorr; this is followed by the deposition of PLZT layer (thickness $\sim$100 nm) at 550 $^o$C under 1000 mTorr.
 Open access to the bottom LSMO electrode was maintained throughout the process using shadow masks.
 Subsequently, top LSMO electrodes (200 $\mu$m diameter) were deposited using a shadow mask at 750 $^o$C under 10 mTorr.
 Following the deposition, the samples were cooled gradually to room temperature (duration of cooling was approximately 3h) under 1000 mTorr.
 The shadow mask that was used for electrode deposition was kept in close contact with the film surface in order to minimize the shadow effect.
 Two different films were used for the experiments with, respectively, [001] and [111] axes perpendicular to the surface of the film; hereinafter, they will be designated as (001) and (111) films.
 The films were characterized by x-ray diffraction - $\theta$-2$\theta$ scan and reciprocal space mapping (RSM).
+The X-ray photoelectron spectra (XPS) for the films were recorded at the PHI 5000 Versa Probe-II under a 3.7 $\times$ 10$^{-8}$ Pa ultra-high vacuum.
+A focused X-ray source of Al $K\alpha$ (1486.7 eV) was used to probe the core levels.
+The survey spectra were recorded by keeping the analyzer pass energy at 187.85 eV with a step size of 0.2 eV while for the core levels, the pass energy was set to 11.57 eV at a step size of 0.05 eV for reaching maximum resolution of 300 meV.